 Every Amarillo College course has a Blackboard Learn (LMS) course site.
-You can access your courses through the AC Connect portal page or through Blackboard directly.
+You can access your courses through the AC Connect portal page.
 If you require assistance with your Blackboard courses, please contact the Center for Teaching & Learning.

 There are 3 ways to get your ticket created.

 1. Send an email to Technology Information Center <email@example.com>.
 In the email please put what your issue is and any error or explanation of what is happening.
 You can attach screenshots or anything else you think may help us figure out your problem quicker.

 2. You can open a ticket directly in Service Now.
 You can login to our self service ticketing system to open and track your IT requests directly through this portal.
 Need instructions for this?
 Click here.

 3. Call 806-371-5100 during normal business hours to get help and open a ticket.